 Drooping of the upper eyelid, “Ptosis”

-There is a small muscle behind the upper eyelid that opens the eyelid (the levator aponeurosis) and with facial aging or as consequence of genetics (inherited from your parents), the muscle can slip or is weak resulting a droopy eyelid.
+There is a small muscle behind the upper eyelid that opens the eyelid (the levator aponeurosis) and with facial ageing, or as a consequence of genetics (inherited from your parents), the muscle can slip or it may be weak, resulting in a droopy eyelid.